hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 The current design cannot be extended to implement a watcher that can run as a remote service.
 Hence, a new design is proposed where, the watcher can be run:
 1. As a part of go-perun client itself (ideal for capable hardware).
-2. As an independant component on the same or different computer (ideal for constrained hardware).
+2. As an independent component on the same or different computer (ideal for constrained hardware).

 ## Details